jennapierce/Software-Engineering/Importing-VM.md

 Click the "plus" icon again and enter name tomcat-control, port 8009 to port 8009

+### Where's the Container?

+The container is on the class google drive "Student resources"

 ### Import the container

 `docker import cat1-Phase0-container.tar`